State Wildlife Commissions

 For oversight commissions (38 states), duties vary by state but include setting policy and budget for the agency, rule-making, and hiring (and firing) the agency’s director.
-In eight states (AL, DE, IL, ME, MD, ND, SD, WV), the commissions are advisory only.
+In nine states (AL, DE, IL, ME, MD, ND, NY, SD, WV), the commissions are advisory only.

 Commissions range in size from four to 19 seats, with most being in the 7-11 range.
 Members are usually appointed by the governor, often requiring confirmation by the state senate.